Azure/bicep-types-az/generated/servicefabricmanagedclusters/microsoft.servicefabric/2025-10-01-preview/types.md

 * **resourceName**: string (ReadOnly): VM Size properties.
 * **resourceType**: string (ReadOnly): VM Size id.

+## RestartDeployedCodePackageRequest
+### Properties
+* **codePackageInstanceId**: string (Required): The instance ID for currently running entry point.
+For a code package setup entry point (if specified) runs first and after it finishes main entry point is started.
+Each time entry point executable is run, its instance ID will change.
+If 0 is passed in as the code package instance ID, the API will restart the code package with whatever instance ID it is currently running.
+If an instance ID other than 0 is passed in, the API will restart the code package only if the current Instance ID matches the passed in instance ID.
+Note, passing in the exact instance ID (not 0) in the API is safer, because if ensures at most one restart of the code package.
+* **codePackageName**: string (Required): The name of the code package as specified in the service manifest.
+* **nodeName**: string (Required): The name of the node where the code package needs to be restarted.
+Use '*' to restart on all nodes where the code package is running.
+* **serviceManifestName**: string (Required): The name of the service manifest as specified in the code package.
+* **servicePackageActivationId**: string: The activation id of a deployed service package.
+If ServicePackageActivationMode specified at the time of creating the service is 'SharedProcess' (or if it is not specified, in which case it defaults to 'SharedProcess'), then value of ServicePackageActivationId is always an empty string.

+## RestartReplicaRequest
+### Properties
+* **forceRestart**: bool: If true, the restart operation will be forced.
+Use this option with care, as it may cause data loss.
+* **partitionId**: string (Required): The ID of the partition.
+* **replicaIds**: int[] (Required): The IDs of the replicas to be restarted.
+* **restartKind**: 'Simultaneous' | string (Required): The kind of restart to perform.
+* **timeout**: int: The server timeout for performing the operation in seconds.
+This timeout specifies the time duration that the client is willing to wait for the requested operation to complete.
+The default value for this parameter is 60 seconds.

 ## RollingUpgradeMonitoringPolicy
 ### Properties
 * **failureAction**: 'Manual' | 'Rollback' | string (Required): The compensating action to perform when a Monitored upgrade encounters monitoring policy or health policy violations.
 Invalid indicates the failure action is invalid.
 Rollback specifies that the upgrade will start rolling back automatically.
 Manual indicates that the upgrade will switch to UnmonitoredManual upgrade mode.